The Matthew Blumenthal M’silot Program

 Individual Methods, Common Goals

-Students who qualify for M’silot learn in small classes with a teacher-student ratio of 1 to 5.
+Students who qualify for the Matthew Blumenthal M’silot Program (M'silot) learn in small classes with a teacher-student ratio of 1 to 5.
 The program includes general and Judaic studies, emphasizing remedial strategies to help children compensate for their learning differences.
-At various times during the day, such as lunch, recess and physical education, M’silot students are integrated with the GHA peers.
+At various times during the day, such as lunch, recess and physical education, M’silot students are integrated with their Atlanta Jewish Academy peers.

 The child who is an appropriate student for M’silot has been diagnosed with a mild to moderate learning disability based on an evaluation conducted by a licensed psychologist.
-The child has average to above average intelligence and is not reaching his/her potential.
-As a result of processing deficits and uneven learning profiles, where there are strengths and weaknesses, the following my be exhibited:
+The child has average to above-average intelligence, and is not reaching his/her potential.
+As a result of processing deficits and uneven learning profiles, where there are strengths and weaknesses, the following may be exhibited:

 - reading disability